 🇮🇪 Ireland vs 🇲🇹 Malta: e-money licensing compared

 Choosing between Ireland and Malta for a e-money licence starts with who you will answer to: Central Bank of Ireland (CBI). on one side, Malta Financial Services Authority (MFSA). on the other, via the E-Money Institution or Small E-Money Institution under the European Communities (Electronic Money) Regulations 2011. and the Electronic Money Institution under the Financial Institutions Act (Cap.
 376). respectively.
-The two regimes differ on 6 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |